JeffRisberg/TestNG04/README.md

 # TestNG04

-Shows the DataProvider interface usage, and the report/listener interfaces usage.
+Shows the ITestListener and IReporter interface usage